Efficient Automatic Scheduling of Imaging and Vision Pipelines for the GPU: Introduction

+\item We factor autoscheduling into a pre-pass, where the program is scheduled with a restricted set of search options and the cheapest stages of computation have their schedule options `frozen' accordingly.
+The remainder of the autoscheduling process spends relatively more time performing a more expansive search on just the important parts of the program.

+\item We introduce a hierarchical sampling strategy which uses a structural hash to group similar schedules and evaluate only representatives of each group.
+This allows us to effectively explore a large space of possible schedules while only considering a small subset of options.

+\item We recognize and exploit repeated substructure within the space of schedules, memoizing the analysis of partial schedules to amortize the cost over many occurrences. \end{enumerate} These optimizations significantly reduce the number of states evaluated, leading to an average compile time speedup of \geomeancompiletimespeedup\X{} (up to \bestcompiletimespeedup\X).
+At the same time, they also better stratify the search space, yielding schedules that are on average $1.2\times$ faster than with the optimizations disabled.

-Even with our hierarchical sampling, there are still too many schedules for us to compile and benchmark.
-We employ an efficient cost model to search for the best schedule.
-To generalize to a broad range of applications, our cost model combines program analysis and machine learning -- we extract features that capture the architectural intricacies required to predict performance of GPU programs, and feed these features into a lightweight neural network.
-Our cost model allows us to evaluate tens of thousands of schedules in a second, while compiling and benchmarking even one of them can take seconds or even minutes.
+Even with all three optimizations, there are still orders of magnitude too many choices to compile and benchmark each one.
+We extend the method of Adams et al.~\cite{Adams2019} and use a learned cost model to guide our search for the best schedule.
+To balance precision, generality, and computational cost, our cost model combines program analysis and machine learning: we extract program features that capture the architectural intricacies required to predict performance of GPU programs, and provide these features as input to a lightweight neural network that predicts performance.
+It evaluates tens of thousands of schedules per second, vs.\ seconds or minutes to compile and benchmark a single one.
+Our autoscheduler then offers a spectrum of compile time -- performance tradeoffs, from a one-shot mode which relies exclusively on the cost model to schedule a program as quickly as possible, to an autotuning loop which iteratively samples and benchmarks promising candidates, fine-tuning the model as it does.

-We explore the trade-off between compile time and performance.
-Our scheduler operates in three modes.
-In One Shot mode, we generate a batch of $N$ samples and take the best according to the cost model.
-This requires no compiling or benchmarking.
-In Top 5 mode we generate a batch of $N$ samples and of the fastest $k$ according to the cost model, return the actual best after compiling and benchmarking.
-In autotuning mode batches of samples are generated, compiled, benchmarked and used to retrain a cost model for as long as desired.

-Our paper contributes: \begin{itemize} \item A new automatic scheduling algorithm that scales asymptotically better than prior work by using hierarchical sampling, making it possible to efficiently explore a large, rich space of GPU schedules.
+This paper contributes: \begin{itemize} \item A new automatic scheduling algorithm that scales orders of magnitude better than prior work, making it possible to efficiently explore a large, rich space of GPU schedules.
+It delivers state of the art performance on a suite of real world imaging and vision pipelines, with a geomean speedup of up to \autotunespeedup\X{} over the prior state of the art GPU autoscheduler \cite{Sioutas2020}, and competitive (\humanspeedup\X) with what the best human experts were able to achieve in an active effort to beat our automatic results.

+\item A set of schedule features that capture the architectural intricacies required to predict performance of GPU programs.